 Social media is upgrading every day.
 People need something new with each passing hour.
 Content alone is not enough to grab the attention of your audience.
-Thus, infographics are the new trends that go along with content and make them more interesting to the audience and create better effect.
+Thus, infographics are the new trends that go along with content and make them more interesting to the audience and create the better effect.

-An infograph is basically an image that people use along with their content for better understanding.
+An infographic is basically an image that people use along with their content for better understanding.
 Infographics are a great tool to gain traction for your SEO efforts.
 Just make sure those infographics are optimized correctly to ensure you’re gaining the full SEO benefits.

 Listed below are the optimization infographics tactics for better SEO

 The basic necessity of an article is good content.
-Infographics aren’t actually a substitute for good written content.
+Infographics aren’t actually a substitute for well-written content.
 Yes, they contain lots of great data in a beautiful package, but you’ll get more benefit out of them if you use infographics as an added advantage for the great stories on your website.

 Optimization of Keyword:

-The first step in optimizing an infographic is to ensure the content supports a single keyword or keyword phrase. infographic needs high-quality text with a good range of keywords on the same page in order to direct the attention of search engines to it.
+The first step in optimizing an infographic is to ensure the content supports a single keyword or keyword phrase. an infographic needs high-quality text with a good range of keywords on the same page in order to direct the attention of search engines to it.